 Summer 2024 deadline for submission: Friday, February 9, 2024 at 3:00pm ET

-Securing a commitment to conduct summer research in a Yale lab is highly encouraged before you apply to STARS Summer.
+- Securing a commitment to conduct summer research in a Yale lab is required before you apply to the STARS Summer Research Program.

 - Students selected for the STARS Summer Research Program will be asked to submit a research plan by TBA